 Division of Aging and Adult Services is a program of the Arizona Department of Economic Security supporting at-risk Arizona seniors.
 The program seeks to help them meet basic needs and live safely, providing dignity and independence for seniors and peace of mind for their family members.
 Program options include aging and disability services, assistance avoiding loss of utility/phone services, eviction prevention, and connection to community partners to help seniors and caregivers.
 Click here for Division of Aging and Adult Services.

 Arizona Senior Care Funds is a nonprofit organization that raises funds to help defray the costs of custodial residential care for those seniors in need.
-The program assists recipients based upon financial need and is aimed at Arizona seniors who can no longer care for themselves after a hospitalization, at those who require memory care, and at those with advanced age.
+The program assists recipients based upon financial need and is aimed at seniors who can no longer care for themselves after a hospitalization, at those who require memory care in Phoenix and Scottsdale, and at those with advanced age.
 Click here for Arizona Senior Care Funds.

 Stepping Up for Seniors provides a variety of financial assistance services to seniors within Phoenix and Scottsdale.
 The group provides assistance in acquiring base needs for those that don't have the financial or family support to do so.
 There are also programs such as hospice support for those in a time of dire need, as well as transportation assistance and medical support for those in need of help.
 Click here for Stepping Up for Seniors.

-Foothill Caring Corps is a group of staff members and volunteers who work to support Arizonans with advanced age, those who are homebound, those who are physically challenged, and those who are struggling with Alzheimer’s or dementia.
+Foothill Caring Corps is a group of staff members and volunteers who work to support Arizonans with advanced age, those who are homebound, those who are physically challenged, and those who are struggling with Alzheimer’s or needs memory care in Phoenix and Scottsdale.
 Foothill Caring Corps supports independent and enhanced quality of life by offering transportation services, delivery of medical items, meal delivery, and social visits to help Phoenix-Scottsdale seniors.
 Click here for Foothill Caring Corps.

 Tempe Community Action Agency helps local Phoenix-Scottsdale seniors maintain their independence and delivery.
 Seniors services from TCAA include a lunch program with meal delivery covering Tempe and South Scottsdale.
 There are also cooking demonstrations available, AmeriCorps health and wellness programs, recreation and exercise activities, and social events for seniors.
 Click here for Tempe Community Action Agency.